 - Week 2 – a return to daycare and regression.

 - Week 3 – it all clicked into place – no more diapers!

 And let me tell you, even though I was delaying potty training because I thought it was just so easy to put him in a diaper and go, it was even better not having to buy diapers, wipes, diaper cream and changing pads all the time.
 Matthew had chronic diaper rash, and he was finally able to heal for good.
 We created significantly less garbage, and I was able to clear away the diaper changing area, decluttering a space in his room.
 These were all side benefits I didn’t even think of in the beginning, and way worth the effort to get the training over and done with quickly!

 So what is this magical book that gave me the confidence to potty train Matthew when he was only 2.5 years old, and gave us a successful plan to follow?
 Oh Crap!
-Potty Training: Everything Modern Parents Need to Know to Do it Once and Do It Right.
+Potty Training: Everything Modern Parents Need to Know to Do it Once and Do It Right. (**This link takes you to Amazon, where you can purchase the book directly if you want to check it out!).
 Will this book guarantee that your child is potty trained just as quickly as Matthew?
 No, there is no guarantee of that as every child is different.
 But it will give you a proven plan to follow, plus the confidence to see it through.